feiyanglu25-a11y/Fiber-Optic-Channel-Simulation-in-MATLAB-/README.md

 To evaluate the system's robustness under realistic conditions, we analyze the Bit Error Rate (BER) against two primary constraints: Signal-to-Noise Ratio (SNR) and Extinction Ratio (ER).
 These parameters represent the environmental noise and hardware non-idealities that limit optical communication performance.

-1. Signal to Noise Ratio (SNR)

-SNR measures the strength of the optical signal relative to the background noise (thermal and shot noise) at the receiver.
-A low SNR causes random "bit-flipping."
-As noise power approaches signal power, the receiver fails to distinguish pulses, leading to a higher BER.

-2. Extinction Ratio (ER)

-ER is the ratio between the power of a logic "1" and logic "0" ($ER = P_1 / P_0$).
-It models the residual light leakage of a laser when it is supposed to be off.
-A low ER reduces the Decision Margin.
-For OOK, this makes it harder to set an optimal threshold, significantly increasing the BER.
-BFSK is generally more resilient to ER degradation as it relies on frequency deviation rather than absolute power levels.

-### Stress test

-To evaluate the system's robustness under realistic conditions, we analyze the Bit Error Rate (BER) against two primary constraints: Signal-to-Noise Ratio (SNR) and Extinction Ratio (ER).
-These parameters represent the environmental noise and hardware non-idealities that limit optical communication performance.

 $$
 \text{BER} = \frac{\text{sum}(\text{bits} \neq \text{decoded bits})}{\text{length}(\text{bits})}
 $$